-On August 26, 2013, Applicant submitted an Electronic Questionnaire for Investigations Processing (e-QIP) to obtain a security clearance required for employment with a defense contractor.
-(Item 4) Applicant was interviewed by a security investigator from the Office of Personnel Management (OPM) on September 19, 2013.
-(Item 7) After reviewing the results of the OPM investigation, the Department of Defense (DOD) could not make the affirmative findings required to issue a security clearance.
-On March 26, 2014, DOD issued a Statement of Reasons (SOR) to Applicant detailing security concerns for financial considerations under Guideline F. (Item 1) The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) effective in the DOD on September 1, 2006.
+On October 23, 2013, Applicant submitted an Electronic Questionnaire for Investigations Processing (e-QIP) to obtain a security clearance required for employment with a defense contractor.
+(Item 2) Applicant was interviewed by a security investigator from the Office of Personnel Management (OPM) on December 16, 2013, and February 5, 2014.
+(Item 3) After reviewing the results of the OPM investigation, the Department of Defense (DOD) could not make the affirmative findings required to issue a security clearance.
+On January 30, 2015, DOD issued a Statement of Reasons (SOR) to Applicant detailing security concerns for financial considerations under Guideline F and criminal conduct under Guideline J. (Item 1) The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) effective in the DOD on September 1, 2006.

-Applicant answered the SOR on April 25, 2014.
-He admitted the 12 allegations of delinquent debt under Guideline F. He elected to have the matter decided on the written record.
-(Item 2) Department Counsel submitted the Government's written case on September 24, 2014.
-Applicant received a complete file of relevant material (FORM) on October 6, 2014, and was provided the opportunity to file objections and to submit material to refute, extenuate, or mitigate the disqualifying conditions.
-Applicant timely responded to the FORM on October 28, 2014.
-Department Counsel had no objection to the matters raised by Applicant in his response to the FORM.
-In fact, Department Counsel noted that Applicant corrected erroneous information in the FORM.
-The case had been misfiled under a case of the same name, and only recently was forwarded for a decision on the record.
-I was assigned to case on May 22, 2015.
+Applicant answered the SOR on March 3, 2015.
+He admitted the 19 allegations of criminal conduct under Guideline J. He also admitted the eight allegations of delinquent debt under guideline F. He elected to have the matter decided on the written record.
+(Item 1) Department Counsel submitted the Government's written case on May 14, 2015.
+Applicant received a complete file of relevant material (FORM) on June 4, 2015, and he was provided the opportunity to file objections and to submit material to refute, extenuate, or mitigate the disqualifying conditions.
+Applicant did not respond to the FORM.
+I was assigned to case on August 4, 2015.